stv0g/stv0g/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [ɯice](https://github.com/stv0g/wice), a zero-configuration daemon for managing Wireguard interfaces
+- 🔭 I’m currently working on [cunicu](https://github.com/stv0g/cunicu), a zero-configuration daemon for managing peer-to-peer Wireguard VPN mesh networks
 - 🌱 I’m currently learning Rust and React
 - 👯 I’m looking to collaborate on open-source networking projects written in Go
 - 🤔 I’m looking for help with systems programming and networking